8 Marketing promotions

 Figure 8.7: Predicted sales and prices by cluster

-We can see which games are the best candidates.
+We can see which games might make be best candidates.
 Let’s look at the border games for clusters 2 and 5.
-Then, let’s look at our candidate game to see if it is appropriate for adding a promotion.
+Let’s take a look at our candidate game to see if it is appropriate for adding a promotion.

 #-----------------------------------------------------------------